blueridgeboost/blueridgeboost.github.io/src/content/english/tutoring.md

       Advanced Math and Computer Science
     </a>
     <a class="cta-btn secondary" id="lain-button" aria-label="Make an appointment with Lain">
-      Book an appointment - any tutor
+      Book an appointment - any tutor<br>
+      Math, Physics, Computer Science
     </a>
     <a class="cta-btn neutral tutoring-selected" id="tutoring-button" aria-label="Fill in a tutoring form" onclick="document.getElementById('tutoring-form').scrollIntoView({behavior:'smooth'}); return false;">
-      Send us a request
+      Questions? <br>
+      Use the form below.
     </a>
   </div>